 If the crowds milling around the Grand Magasins are getting to you, hop on the Metro and head up to the top of Montmartre to tuck yourself into the Hotel Particulier Montmartre's comforting restaurant, Le Grand Salon.
 It's found in a quiet, secret garden that's far, far away from that madding crowd.
 Sip champagne from vintage flutes, dine on the refreshing vegetable-forward menu, and wonder what it was like to have lived here when it was a private mansion.

 Bask in the sunny flavors of Provence at this popular bistro in the Marais.
+Chez Janou feels like someone plucked a Provençal bistro and plopped it into the heart of the Marais.
 It's a crowded scene at lunchtime with regulars filling up on casual-fare favorites like roasted goat cheese rounds in a rich, flavorful tomato sauce; petite friture de poissons (deep-fried, bite-size fish); and a lamb, rabbit, or duck main course.
-Yes it can get packed, and sometimes the service can be sloppy, but it's worth it.
+Yes it can get packed, and sometimes the waitstaff forget you exist — but we love it anyway.

 Spend a Day in the Champagne Region |